rust-lang/docs.rs/README.md

 sudo lxc-start -n cratesfyi-container

 # Add user accounts into container
-# Cratesfyi is using multiple user accounts to run cargo simultaneously
+# cratesfyi is using multiple user accounts to run cargo simultaneously
 for user in $(whoami) cratesfyi updater; do
     sudo lxc-attach -n cratesfyi-container -- \
         adduser --disabled-login --disabled-password --gecos "" $user